sloonz/rewritefs/README.md

 See rewritefs --help for all FUSE options.

+Alternatively, you can directly use `rewritefs` as a file system type:

+    /mnt/home/me /home/me rewritefs config=/mnt/home/me/.config/rewritefs,allow_other 0 0

 ## Using rewritefs with pam_mount(8)

 Let's suppose that you want to use rewritefs to replace libetc (it's its